kyoungerman/S21-4820/Assignments/04/Assignment-04.raw.md

 1. Your data model.
 This is the .sql file with the create table statements in it.
 2. Your modified version of a04-server.py with your implementation of the server in it.
-1. Your data cleanup script.
+3. Your data cleanup script.
+4. Your tests in the test_apil.py program for these endpoints:
+	`/api/v1/add-note-to-issue`,
+	`/api/v1/delete-note`,
+	`/api/v1/update-severity`